julio641742/gnome-shell-extension-reference/REFERENCE.md

 - GroupCyclerPopup:
 - WindowSwitcherPopup:
 - WindowCyclerPopup:
-- AppIcon:
+- AppIcon: Class defining the icon for an app
-- AppSwitcher:
+- AppSwitcher: This handles the display of icons for each app in the `AltTab` popup.
+Generates an `AppIcon` per app
-- ThumbnailList:
+- ThumbnailList: This is what appears when you hover over an app with multiple windows in the `AltTab` popup.
+It handles the list of thumbnails for a given app
 - WindowIcon:
 - WindowList: